Doberlug-Kirchhain: Demography

+Climate

 Coat of arms

 The coat of arms of the town shows the town hall with three towers topped with yellow flags.
 Below is a green ring.
 On top are two clouds and rays of the sun.
 The shield is blue, and shaped like a leather sheet, symbolizing the history of the city as a tannery center.
 The coat of arms was created in 1950 by combining the symbols of the coats of arms of Doberlug and Kirchhain: the green ring and the sun are taken from the arms of Doberlug, while the town hall is from those of Kirchhain.

 Twin towns

 Doberlug-Kirchhain is twinned with Hemer in North Rhine-Westphalia and Kirchhain in Hesse.